sheldonjms/tools/README.md

 ## Sammy

 Sammy interacts with the Samsara fleet management API.
-It run in the background logging fleet information to the Transporter database.
+It runs in the background logging fleet information to the Transporter database.